jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 What would Harry Potter do?

-You have the power to stand up and solve society's long list of problems.
+You have the power to stand up and evolve civilization past today's problems.

 For all the negatives of this pandemic, I think there's one big positive.
 Most people are stepping up, staying home, self-isolating, and social distancing.
 A few weeks ago, these habits didn't even exist, and it's already taboo to flaunt them.
 Our society can still adapt when we realize we should.